 CoConstruct provides home builders and remodelers the tools to manage their projects, clients and finances.
-It integrates seamlessly with QuickBooks to manage estimates, budgets and other financial tracking processes.
-In addition to full project management and tracking, the software streamlines client communication and supports the prospecting, estimating, and bidding processes.
+It integrates seamlessly with QuickBooks and Xero to manage estimates, budgets and other financial tracking processes.
+In addition to full project management and tracking, the software streamlines client communication and supports the prospecting, estimating and bidding processes.
 Users can access CoConstruct from a web browser or the iOS and Android app.

 JobNimbus is geared toward home service companies looking to manage their projects, workflow and contacts in one program.
 Managers can easily assign and track projects based on employee schedules, manage and send digital documentation, and create and share invoices.
-JobNimbus' calendar can integrate with Google Calendar, Outlook and Mac/iOS Calendars.
-JobNimbus is not only accessible through iOS and Android mobile apps, but also features an offline mode that saves your work and syncs as soon as you're reconnected.
+JobNimbus’ calendar can integrate with Google Calendar.
+JobNimbus is not only accessible through iOS and Android mobile apps, but also features an offline mode that saves your work and syncs as soon as you’re reconnected.

 Procore is an especially useful tool for companies with multiple teams, as it connects all project contributors with owners, contractors and subcontractors.
 The software allows managers to track projects, assign tasks and manage financials.
 The Procore app also comes with a marketplace of over 150 apps that natively integrate with the platform, keeping everything you need in one place.

-These are just five potential software solutions, with plenty more on the market, so conduct the appropriate research and consider your company's needs before deciding.
-You may find that none of the software solutions meet all of your project management needs and your company needs multiple solutions.
+These are just five potential software solutions, with plenty more on the market, so conduct the appropriate research and consider your company’s needs before deciding.
+You may find that none of the software solutions meet all of your project management needs and, in fact, your company may need multiple solutions.

 Strato Doumanis, chief technical officer and creative director of MediaCutlet, said that no project management software can have every possible feature for every single company.
 You may need to make sacrifices in one area to access support in another, or buy multiple project management solutions to achieve everything you need.